willyweather/slate/source/index.html.md

 ### Response

-Response is an empty object.
+Response is a Notification object.
+See <a href="#notification-get-all-notifications">Notifications</a> for description of a Notification response.

 ## Notification - PUT - Update Enabled State